Harshit-Soni78/The-100-Days-of-Code-The-Complete-Python-Pro-Bootcamp-by-Dr._Angela_Yu/LinkedIn_Posts/LinkedIn_Post_Archive.md

 ---

-## Post-6 Day-18 to 19
+## Post-6 Day-18

-🌟 My Journey: Days 18–19 of 100 Days of Code 🌟
+🌟 My Journey: Day 18 of 100 Days of Code 🌟

 The adventure continues as I dive deeper into Python with 100 Days of Code.
-Here's what I accomplished during Days 18–19:
+Here's what I accomplished during Day 18:

 Day 18: Turtle & Graphical User Interface (GUI)